genesislabs-research/PRAGMI-Architecture-/README.md

 # Contains various de novo snn's
-# doing various things because reasons
+# doing various things as a proof of concept
 # This is a public development space and nothing should be considered finished
 ## PRAGMI (PRAG-mee)
 ### Persistent Reconstructive Architecture